kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 1. In the `Location` Text Facet we created in the step above, click the `Cluster` button.
 2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
 Try different combinations to see what different mergers of values are suggested.
-3. Select the `key collision` method and `metaphone3` keying function.
-It should identify three clusters.
+3. Select the `key collision` method and `fingerprint` keying function.
+It should identify eight clusters.
+4. Go through the list, putting the ISO two-letter code for each state in the `New Cell Value`.
+Click the `Merge?` box beside each one.
-4. Click the `Merge?` box beside each, then click `Merge Selected and Recluster` to apply the corrections to the dataset.
+5. Click `Merge Selected and Recluster` to apply the corrections to the dataset.
-4. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
+6. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
 You may find there are still improvements that can be made, but don't `Merge` again; just `Close` when you're done.
 We'll now see other operations that will help us detect and correct the remaining problems, and that have other, more general uses.